sridatahub/SqlWindows/README.md

     ntile(4) over(order by amount desc) as quartile from sales1;
 ```
-10. Compute First and Last Sale in Each Category
+10. Compute First and Last Sale in Each Category:

 It helps you see the range of sales amounts that have occurred within each category over time.
 ```sql
 SELECT